I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

-By feel, I think they had to slightly change the core material formula to get it to work well in a stick - it seems even softer and that slight "dry" feeling is pleasant, leaving them halfway between pastels and colored pencils in feel.
-I didn't try smudging them dry, but think that'd probably work well enough with a tortillon or Colour Shaper.
+By feel, I think they had to slightly change the core material formula to get it to work well in a stick—it seems even softer, and that slight "dry" feeling is pleasant, leaving them halfway between pastels and colored pencils in feel.
+I didn't try smudging them dry, but I think that'd probably work well enough with a tortillon or Colour Shaper.

-As long as I'm adding more images, I scanned the Clematis painting from the video to upload that too.
-You can see how vivid the strong colors become with Inktense Blocks on this one.
-I used more muted colors - the earth tones and a couple of blues - on the landscape, but this has violet, bright blue, a yellow green, leaf green and magenta washed in along with the Antique White scumbled over some dark areas, dry over a washed area that was dried.
+In the Clematis painting below, you can see how vivid the strong colors become with Inktense Blocks.
+I used more muted colors—the earth tones and a couple of blues—on the landscape, but this has violet, bright blue, a yellow-green, leaf green, and magenta washed in along with the Antique White scumbled over some dark areas, dry over a washed area that was dried.